messbees/EvolutionServer/README.md

 ## Changelog
 - fix room creation, joining and update
-- fix starting a game
+- fix (actually add completely new) game creation and update
-- add (very raw) evolution process
+- add (very raw) evolution stage
-- add logger to a server
+- add beautiful logger to a server
 - add CLI client
 - lots of code reworking
+- add gitignore

 ## Bugs
--
+Client:
+- lots of bugs if client gets wrong response
+Server:
+- lots of bugs when server gets requests not from client